Climate change damage will cost Russia $99bn, warns deputy minister of the Far East and Arctic

 It has been the northern parts of the Taymyr Peninsula this year have experienced the biggest temperature deviation.
 Maps presented by Roshydromet show that the areas adjacent to Dikson, the local town in Taymyr, in summer were more than five degrees warmer than normal.

 And the first serious accidents have already occurred from the melting permafrost.
 The Kremlin has declared a spill of diesel fuel at the power plant of Norilsk Nickel metals major in the Krasnoyarsk region in June as a federal emergency.
 The spill dumped millions of tonnes of oil into the delicate northern eco system and has been declared Russia’s worst ever environmental accident.
-The spill is believed to have been caused by the permafrost under pipelines melting, causing them to break.
-More recently in November Russian watchdog Rostekhnadzor has ruled out permafrost melting as the cause of Norilsk Nickel Arctic diesel fuel spills, blaming negligence by the company as the cause.
+The spill is believed to have been caused by the permafrost under pipelines melting, causing them to fracture.
+More recently, in November Russian watchdog Rostekhnadzor has ruled out permafrost melting as the cause of Norilsk Nickel Arctic diesel fuel spills, blaming negligence by the company as the cause.

-And in June a once-in-a-1,000 year snow melt flooded the TGK1 power station near Murmansk putting two of its hydropower units out of action after they went underwater because of “abnormal water inflow” due to melting snow at a nearby lake.
-No one was injured and the facility suffered no material damage, but the accident was a wake up call for the authorities.
+And in June a once-in-a-1,000 year snow melt flooded the TGK1 power station near Murmansk, putting two of its hydropower units out of action after they went underwater because of “abnormal water inflow” due to melting snow at a nearby lake.
+No one was injured and the facility suffered no material damage, but the accident was a wake-up call for the authorities.

 The same week Russia's prosecutor general on June 5 ordered a review of hazardous structures built on Arctic permafrost following the oil spill at Norilsk.

-As bne IntelliNews reported in “the Cost of Carbon in Russia” Russia ratified the Paris Climate Accord on September 23, committing itself to reducing CO2 emissions to 70% of the 1990 levels.
-Massive forests and investment into improving energy efficiency have left Russia in a strong position to reduce CO2, but it has set itself a low bar to clear and the initial suggestions to reduce emissions were watered down after the Kremlin met with the Russian Union of Industrialists and Entrepreneurs (RSPP) lobby group for big Russian business.
+As bne IntelliNews reported in “the Cost of Carbon in Russia”, Russia ratified the Paris Climate Accord on September 23, committing itself to reducing CO2 emissions to 70% of the 1990 levels.
+Massive forests and investment into improving energy efficiency have left Russia in a strong position to reduce CO2, but it has set itself a low bar to clear, and the initial suggestions to reduce emissions were watered down after the Kremlin met with the Russian Union of Industrialists and Entrepreneurs (RSPP) lobby group for Russian big business.